Cram school: Education

 Cram schools may specialize in a particular subject or subjects, or may be aligned with particular schools.
 Special cram schools that prepare students to re-take failed entrance examinations are also common.
 As the name suggests, the aim of a cram school is generally to impart as much information to its students as possible in the shortest period of time.
 The goal is to enable the students to obtain a required grade in particular examinations, or to satisfy other entrance requirements such as language skill (e.g.: IELTS).
-Cram schools are sometimes criticised, along with the countries in which they are prevalent, for a focus on rote learning and a lack of training in critical thinking and analysis.
+Cram schools are sometimes criticized, along with the countries in which they are prevalent, for a focus on rote learning and a lack of training in critical thinking and analysis.

 By region

 Australia

-Cram schools are referred to largely as "coaching colleges", they are used primarily to achieve the necessary results for the entrance exam for selective schools in New South Wales.
-They are also used extensively in English, mathematics and science courses for the Higher School Certificate, Victorian Certificate of Education, and other high school leavers exams.
+Cram schools are referred to largely as "coaching colleges" or "tuition centres".
+They are used primarily to achieve the necessary results for the entrance exam for highly competitive selective schools in New South Wales and Victoria.
+They are also used extensively in English, mathematics and science courses for the Higher School Certificate, Victorian Certificate of Education, and other high school subjects in the final years of schooling.